opus-tango/http-server-in-c/readme.md

 1. Make sure docker is installed on your system.
 2. Clone the repository by running `git clone https://github.com/COS135-S2025/project-GShadow5.git`
-2. Run the container by running `docker compose up` in the project root directory. (command may be `docker-compose up` on some versions and platforms)
+3. Run the container by running `docker compose up` in the project root directory. (command may be `docker-compose up` on some versions and platforms)
 4. Navigate to http://localhost:8080/index.html in your browser.
 5. Navigate to other files found in the `public` directory, such as http://localhost:8080/image.png and http://localhost:8080/script.js
+6. To stop the server you can hit ctrl+c in the terminal, or type `q` and hit enter.

 ### Building from source